danapaduraru/VirtualSoc/README.md

 # VirtualSoc
-My main project for Computer Networks.
-It's an application using a concurrent server for posting and keeping in touch with friends, written in C++.
+A C++ console application which implements a concurrent TCP server and simulates a social web application: users can create private/public posts, add friends, get in touch with certain groups of people.
+All of the information is stored in a database.
 For more details, see the documentation attached.